chameleon-system/chameleon-shop/src/ShopBundle/objects/ArticleList/readme.md

-TdbShopModuleArticleListFilter::ModuleInitHook is deprecated. we don't want to figure out what filter we have in init since this is pre-cache. currently used in TShopModuleArticlelistFilterSearch

 post search filter grieft immer nur auf den haupt filter -> nicht auf den fallback -> vorteil - mein post search filter muss nur wissen um welche query es geht